Start My Answer

 First off, Atlantic Credit and Finance LLC is a legitimate modern junk debt buyer.
 This means that they purchase debt from allegedly defaulted consumer debt accounts.
 Then they attempt to sue consumers for these debts and collect on them.

-Companies like Atlantic Credit and Finance LLC purchase your account at a fraction of the cost of what you owe, typically from credit card companies, banks, and other companies.
-These accounts are usually considered risky or hopeless to collect on, and therefore Atlantic Credit and Finance LLC hopes to collect on the full amount by filing lawsuits in bulk against you.
+Atlantic Credit and Finance LLC routinely purchases accounts at a fraction of the cost of what is owed, typically from credit card companies, banks, and other companies.

-Respond to your debt collection lawsuit fast with SoloSuit.
+Respond to your debt collection lawsuit fast with Solo.

 What Happens If You Do Not Respond to a Complaint